 If you manage to win, that’s a great thing to list on your About Me page, as it will contribute to your credibility as a skilled portrait photographer.
 Some of our favorites contents:

-Some of our favourites:
+Some of our favorites:

-16th Annual Smithsonian.com Photo Contest has a grand prize of $2,500.
+The Annual Smithsonian.com Photo Contest has a grand prize of $2,500.
 Winning submissions are shown off on the Smithsonian website and also appear in the Smithsonian Magazine.

 Check out our list of the best photography contests for a few more ideas of where to submit!